 Although your body detoxifies by itself, it may send you some messages that you need to adopt cleansing strategies like drinking more water.
 Some signs you need to watch out for include:

 - Fatigue.
 This is one of the signs that your body is in dire need of a detox.
-You can naturally cleanse through strategies such as drinking water.
-With this in mind, fatigue may also be a result of the cleanse.
+You can naturally cleanse through strategies such as drinking more water.
+Fatigue may also be a result of many other things, so talk to your doctor if hydration doesn’t help.

 - Disrupted Sleeping Patterns.
 Fatigue goes hand in hand with disrupted sleeping patterns.
-You may not get enough sleep because of increased fatigue.
+You may be fatigued because you aren’t getting enough sleep.
 In such a case, you can naturally help cleanse the kidneys through hydration and dietary changes (8).
-These dietary changes include avoiding processed foods, refined carbs, sugary foods, artificial sweeteners, caffeine, alcohol, high sodium foods, and animal proteins like pork and beef (8).
+These dietary changes include avoiding processed foods, refined carbs, sugary foods, artificial sweeteners, caffeine, alcohol, high sodium foods, and possibly even animal proteins like pork and beef (8).

 - Skin Issues.
 The body may also be telling you of congested skin with toxins when you start having a break-out.
 You could have acne, rosacea, or even dry skin.
-Like infrequent bowel movements, these skin issues will be accompanied by other telling signs such as foul body smell.
-Do not rush to use skincare products or oils without consulting your dermatologist.
+Talk to your dermatologist about these symptoms and how to address them.

 The Bottom Line